How to Improve Your eCommerce Email Strategy: A Step-By-Step Guide

 Think about what their actions indicate where they are in the sales funnel, and what type of content they need to move forward.
 If someone hasn’t purchased yet, you could use different content than for someone who’s making a repeat purchase.

-In order to know what type of content to send to someone, you need to be able to track how they’re behaving on your site.
+To know what type of content to send to someone, you need to be able to track how they’re behaving on your site.
 What are they purchasing?
 What are they abandoning, How did they find your site?

 The user journey isn’t over once someone has made a purchase—you can get so much more value from a repeat customer.
 Provide your customers with resources, recommendations, and promotions that will encourage them to keep purchasing from and engaging with you.